Connect with us

 5 Unusual World Cup Facts & Records

-Staged every four years, the World Cup is a celebration of international that attracts billions of viewers around the globe.
+Staged every four years, the World Cup is a celebration of international football that attracts billions of viewers around the globe.

 More than half the world’s population watched the 2018 edition in Russia and similar figures are anticipated for the latest tournament in Qatar.